kkw002/Quarter1Project/README.md

 # DSC180A Quarter 1 Project: Predicting Deliquency of Credit Applicants
-This project explores relevant attributes in predicting future delinquencies utlizing datasets given, one containing purely training data and another being the holdout set.
+This project explores relevant attributes in predicting future delinquencies utlizing models on datasets given, one containing purely training data and another being the holdout set.
+The models used in this project are XGBoost and Random Forest Classifier.

 ## Accessing Training and Holdout data